 9 St. Augustine Sites Where History and Culture Collide

 As the oldest European settlement in the U.S., St. Augustine, Florida, has a rich history and sites visitors should explore.
-Eye-catching architecture, religious sanctuaries, walkable districts – this city has it all – while honoring its culture and modernity.
+Eye-catching architecture, religious sanctuaries, walkable districts – this city has it all – all while honoring culture and modernity.
 Get ready to expand the bucket list and don’t miss these top St. Augustine sites.

 Top 9 St. Augustine Sites for Culture and History

-This small private college welcomes visitors to walk its grounds, take pictures and enjoy guided tours.
+This private college welcomes visitors to walk its grounds, take pictures and enjoy guided tours.
 Once a hotel, this historic building features Spanish Renaissance architecture with intricate details.

 Flager’s Legacy offers Flagler College tours for students and travelers who want to roam the courtyard, grand lobby, dining room and Woman’s Grand Parlor.
 Tours depart hourly from 10 a.m. to 2 p.m., and admission costs around $10 per adult.
 Children under 12 can participate for only $1 each.
-Due to availability, arrive an hour before tour time to purchase tickets or buy them in advance from the on-site gift shop.
+Due to availability, arrive an hour before tour time to purchase tickets or buy them in advance from the gift shop.

 Cathedral Basilica of St. Augustine

 Guests should plan self-guided tours on Monday through Thursday beginning at 11 a.m., and groups should call ahead for an appointment.
+Guests may also attend Mass seven days a week.

 Castillo de San Marcos